NoriSte/reactjsday-2019-testing-course/book/types-of-test.md

 - UI Integration tests: check the whole application works without a real back-end

-- E2E tests: check the the whole app, back-end and database included, works as expected
+- E2E tests: check the whole app, back-end and database included, works as expected

 - Visual Regression tests: check that the app look doesn't change when not intended